 The Planning Proposal has been considered against the SEPP's nine (9) Design Quality Principles by the St George Design Review Panel which functions under Part 3 of the SEPP.
-A copy of the DRP meeting minutes and recommendations is included in Attachment 3 and consideration of the advice provided by the DRP is included in the report.
+A copy of the DRP meeting minutes and recommendations is included in Attachment 1 and consideration of the advice provided by the DRP is included in the report.
 Any future development application on the site for residential development will be required to address the provisions of the SEPP and the Apartment Design Guide.
+It is noted that the Georges River IHAP recommended an increase in the maximum building height from the proposed 53m (which was supported by the St George DRP) to 55m.
+This maximum height (55m) was also endorsed by Council.